 The Williams College Octet is an all-male, Taylor Swift-approved a cappella group founded in 1940, making it one of the oldest collegiate a cappella groups in the country.
 Originally an actual octet, the group has since expanded in order to perform contemporary music, which often requires a few spare guys for percussion, dubstep drops and crowd-surfing.
-Each year, the group performs two mid-semester and two final concerts, plus some local events and several road trips to other schools.
+Each year, the group performs two mid-semester and two final concerts, plus some other events throughout the Northeast and road trips to other schools.

 Sound good?
 Check out our short guide to auditions for info on how to join the family.